persteenolsen/angular-14-signup-email-client/README.md

 - TypeScript
 - Jasmin for Unit Testing
 - Karma for configuration and HTML Test report coverage
-- Traditional Webhotel as hosting
+- Traditional Webhotel for Hosting
 - VS Code is my developement tool

+# Tech used for Web API, DB, Hosting and DevOps

+- .NET 8
+- SQLiteL for the DB
+- Traditional Webhotel for Hosting
+- VS Code as developement tool
+- Swagger API documentation with routes

 # Installing